ChaoLiRV/modelpipeline_spark/README.md

 | 0004 | Desktop    | Safari   | Weekend  | 0    | 840000.4  | 2    | 0     |
 | 0005 | Desktop    | Chrome   | Peak     | 1    | NaN       | 22   | 1     |

-It is obvious that the _Var1-3_ represent the device type, browser type, and time range respectively.
-To make these variable names descriptive, you can rename the dataframe columns using Spark Dataframe's method `withColumnRenamed()`.
-In this exercise, I found a really useful function [foldLeft()](http://allaboutscala.com/tutorials/chapter-8-beginner-tutorial-using-scala-collection-functions/scala-foldleft-example/) that makes this process more scalable, in the sense that you need not write 100 statements for 100 variable's name changes.
-All you need is to make the _old name_ and _new name_ as a key-value pair and store it in the scala _Map_ value.
+_Var1-3_ represent the device type, browser type, and time range respectively.
+To make these variable names more descriptive, you can rename the dataframe columns using Spark Dataframe's method `withColumnRenamed()`.
+In this exercise, I found a really useful function [foldLeft()](http://allaboutscala.com/tutorials/chapter-8-beginner-tutorial-using-scala-collection-functions/scala-foldleft-example/) that makes this process more scalable in the sense that you need not write 100 statements for 100 variable name changes.
+All that's needed is to make the _old name_ and _new name_ a key-value pair and store it in the scala _Map_ value.
 No other code change is required.
 Another benefit of the `foldLeft()` function is that you don't have to loop through an overwrite a `var` (anything which is mutable is riskier), but can loop through a `val` and output a `val`.

 ```scala
 /* rename column names */